monsoonmaelstrom/book2/book2.md

 “Good.”
 I fall back onto the couch, having risen to my feet at some point.

-I already made some stupid claim of responsibility to seven others, which I still don’t even fully understand.
+I already made some stupid claim of responsibility to eight others, which I still don’t even fully understand.

 Davy looks at Amelia.
 “You’re sure?”